UriskLyErg/BGGP3/README.md

 Great - on a technicality the "BIOS" of a gameboy is considered software.
 This does mean my score won't be amazing, since one of the highest scoring components is authoring and having a patch accepted.
 I don't think Nintendo are accepting updates to their 33 year old handheld.

-Some options however for a crash easily present itself, the Gameboy's BIOS is 256 bytes of code that perform 2 validation checks to ensure the cart/ROM is real.
+Some options however for a crash easily present itself, the Gameboy's BIOS is 256 bytes (more in different versions) of code that perform 2 validation checks to ensure the cart/ROM is real.
 The first check is to ensure that the Nintendo logo is stored at 0x104-0x133.
 (This was an attempt at preventing illegal/unauthorised carts from being produced through legal means (as displaying the logo would infringe on Nintendo's copy right), but Sega tried this and lost the case against Accolade who produced cards on the Sega Genesis).

 The second check is to validate the title and details/hardware of the ROM using the following checksum: (https://gbdev.io/pandocs/The_Cartridge_Header.html#the-cartridge-header)
 ```